jjeongab/eth_gift_cards/README.md

 1. **For Deployment:**
    - Run `npm install` to install dependencies
-   - Run `npm run node` to start local Hardhat network
+   - Run `npm run node` or `npx hardhat node` to start local Hardhat network
    - Run `npm run deploy` to deploy the contract
    - Run `npm run serve` to start the web server
    - Update the contract address in `index.html`